Klutz Action Lawsuit Live in Burlington

 Why am I looking at this picture of this fro?

-What is this, the hammocker slummer cow?
+What is this, the hammocker slunner cat?

 This is my only little evidence picture page.

-He leaves X-Acto blades all over the place, but the fro he bought.
+He leaves X-Acto blades all over the place, but the fro he bought,

 I'm like, you really need to

+be careful with that fro.
 You're going to cut yourself on that fro.

 And he's like, oh, no, I'm not going to do that.
+And then he went out to chop that.

 Actually, you weren't.

-You were just picking it up up to use the fro.
+You were just picking it up.
+You were just picking it up to use the fro.

+You say yes.
 I say no.

 He didn't realize it would be so sharp.
+Anyway, then he ran to me.

 Did you pick it up by the blade?
+Apparently, I did.
+Yeah, he did it.

-Let me see your hand.
+Let me see your hands.

 Not my best move.
+It's still scar.

 I didn't say it down there.

+Wow.
 Yeah, that's pretty deep.

-So the fro has nothing to do with this.
+So the fro has nothing to do with this

-It does a gash in his forehead that is bleeding in this photo that you've shared.
+gash in his forehead that is bleeding in this photo that you've shared.

-We don't have projection here, so I'm not going to share it with you, but that was a head-hitting incident.
+We don't have projection here, so I'm not going to share it with you.

 something.

+Can I clarify something?
 Was the issue that whenever you print something out,

 a fro with a bloody hand appears on it?

+That's scary.
 Is this an elevated horror film, man?

-That's pretty A-24 horror over there.
+It's pretty A24 horror over there.

-adrian has texted this photo to you with the caption and i'll hand this to jesse just another day for your adorable husband
+Adrian has texted this photo to you with the caption, and I'll hand this to Jesse, just another day for your adorable husband.

-It's a lot of blood.
+it's a lot of blood.

 I maybe did not think that one through.

+Hold on, because, John, you.
 Are you thinking through the other ones?

 I have a feeling I might be as the evening goes on.